halefom3/Halefom_Y/README.md

   I see both the forest and the root systems beneath the trees, turning big ideas into actionable frameworks and structured plans.

 - **Talent Development & Organizational Structuring:**
-  Building systems to attract, grow, and retain meaningful talent—aligning people, purpose, and performance.
+  Building systems to attract, grow, and retain meaningful talent, aligning people, purpose, and performance.

 - **Data Analysis & Insight Generation:**
   Turning raw data into stories, trends, and actionable leverage points for decision-making and strategy.

 - **Project Ideation & Execution:**
-  Transforming concepts into phased plans, MVPs, and scalable solutions—rooted in real-world validation.
+  Transforming concepts into phased plans, MVPs, and scalable solutions, rooted in real-world validation.

 - **Communication & Narrative Crafting:**
   Translating vision into narrative, from SEO blogs and landing pages to strategic documentation and engaging course language.